hettlage/pytest-db-content/docs/quickstart.rst

 Creating the book archive library
 ---------------------------------

-The book archive library just consists of a class which exposes methods for adding a book, removing a book and getting the books for an author.
+The book archive library just consists of a class which just exposes a method for getting all the books for a genre.
 Copy the following Python code and save it as a file `book_archive.py`.

 .. code-block:: python